-Given the size of Otaru – around 120,000 people, small by Japanese standards – getting to know the area well in a short period is a very doable feat, which is what makes it so appealing.
+Given the size of Otaru – around 120,000 people, small by Japanese standards – getting to know the area well in a short period is very doable, which is what makes it so appealing.

 The picturesque canal, still lined by the beautifully ageing wooden warehouses is Otaru’s main artery.
 It’s a lovely place to relax and watch the boats drift up and down in summer.
 But it’s in winter, with its clear, crisp sunny days, blue skies and snow-dusted scenery that it’s at its most magnificent; especially during The Yuki Akari no Michi Festival (Snow Light Path Festival) which sees the water-pathway illuminated by endless rows of snow-crafted lanterns.

-Otaru is famous for its glass, and you’ll find countless stores scattered throughout the area selling glassware.
-But the best place, and oldest, of all the stores is Kitaichi Glass, a multi-levelled shop that sells everything from small, shiny glass key chains to high-end pieces.
+Otaru is famous for its glass, which you’ll find on sale in countless stores throughout the area; the best, and oldest, of all the stores, though, is Kitaichi Glass, a multi-levelled shop that sells everything from small, shiny glass key chains to high-end pieces.

-Even if you’re not interested in shopping, this warehouse-style building is worth visiting for its coffee shop.
+Even if you’re not interested in shopping, this former warehouse is worth visiting for its coffee shop.
 With its cathedral-like A-frame roof, exposed rustic wooden beams and lantern-lit ambience, it’s the perfect place to unwind as you listen to one of the town’s most talented pianist hold court, usually performing laid-back jazz classics on the grand piano tucked alongside the far wall.

 The name Otaru is synonymous with a various selection of Japanese arts and crafts, but is most well known for its world-class glassware.
 Compared to the rest of Japan, it took a while before electricity was accessible in Hokkaido.
 Oil lamps were used right into the 19th century, and as a result, the city became masters of oil-lamp crafting.